-410 While our results show a relatively good agreement between MOM6-COBALT and coastal-SOM-FFN regarding the spatial and temporal pCO2 distribution over the global coastal ocean, the comparison remains challenging for several reasons.
+While our results show a relatively good agreement between MOM6-COBALT and coastal SOM-FFN regarding the spatial and temporal pCO_2 distribution over the global coastal ocean, the comparison remains challenging for several reasons.

-First, while the climatology of Laruelle et al. (2017, coastal-SOM-FFN) is currently the best available product for a modeldata comparison, it has its own limitations.
-For instance, in some regions, particularly coastal upwellings such as the Moroccan (M22) and Peruvian (M4) upwellings, the pCO2 fields generated by the coastal-SOM-FFN do not reproduce well the high and

-- variable pCO2 values measured in-situ (see e.g., Friederich et al., 2008 and McGregor et al., 2007).
-Such poor performance of the coastal-SOM-FFN algorithm in these types of systems were already identified by Laruelle et al. (2017).
+First, while the climatology of Laruelle et al. (2017, coastal SOM-FFN) is currently the best available product for a model-data comparison, it has its own limitations.
+For instance, in some regions, particularly for coastal upwellings such as the Moroccan (M22) and Peruvian (M4) upwellings, the pCO_2 fields generated by the coastal SOM-FFN do not reproduce the high and variable pCO_2 values measured in situ well (see, e.g., Friederich et al., 2008; McGregor et al., 2007).
+Such poor performance of the coastal SOM-FFN algorithm in these types of systems has already been identified by Laruelle et al. (2017).
 Indeed, upwelling regions are still relatively poorly monitored and expand partly beyond the coastal domain used by Laruelle et al. (2017), leading to locally skewed calibration of the SOM-FFN.
-Deficiencies in the observation-based product can thus partly explain the large - 420 model-data bias (106 μatm, largest of all MARCATS) calculated in the Peruvian upwelling region.
+Deficiencies in the observation-based product can thus partly explain the large model-data bias (106 μatm, the largest of all MAR-CATS regions) calculated in the Peruvian upwelling region.
 Moreover, although the Surface Ocean CO2 Atlas database (SOCAT) has expanded significantly over the past few years, some regions are still poorly monitored.
-In the coastal regions where no observational data exist (e.g., in the Black Sea, the Sea of Okhotsk, the Bay of Bengal, Fig. 4b) in the SOCAT database used here (SOCATv6, Bakker et al., 2016), it is difficult to evaluate the performance of the SOM-FFN and, thus, of an OGCM in reproducing the pCO2 field.
-In addition, for certain regions subjected to complex - 425 dynamic biogeochemical settings (e.g., upwelling, seasonal cover of sea-ice, influenced by rivers, marginal seas), the pCO2 field reconstructed by the SOM-FFN suffers from poor performance, which can partly be explained by the lack of observational data.
-This lack of observations could partly explain why MOM6-COBALT-coastal-SOM-FFN pCO2 biases exceed 20 μatm in these regions.
-The seasonal model evaluation against SOCATv6 is limited at the MARCATS scale and mainly performed against coastal-SOM-FFN due to the very few coastal regions that contain a continuous climatological seasonal pCO2 cycle - 430 (Fig. 6a) in the SOCATv6 database.
-This study highlights the regions (Fig.1a, e.g., Indian ocean margins, Peruvian upwelling, marginal seas) where new observational data are most urgently needed, specifically collected during periods of the years that are currently not covered to improve our understanding of the CO2 exchange between coastal regions and the atmosphere at the regional and global scales.
-In addition, only one global continuous pCO2 climatology derived by the SOM-FFN method currently exists for the coastal ocean.
-It would therefore be beneficial for the community to develop other observation-based - 435 climatologies relying on other interpolation techniques, as currently the case for the open ocean.
+In the coastal regions where no observational data exist (e.g., in the Black Sea, the Sea of Okhotsk, the Bay of Bengal, Fig. 4b) in the SOCAT database used here (SOCATv6, Bakker et al., 2016), it is difficult to evaluate the performance of the SOM-FFN and thus of an Oceanic General Circulation Model (OGCM) in reproducing the pCO_2 field.
+In addition, for certain regions subjected to complex dynamic biogeochemical settings (e.g., upwelling, seasonal cover of sea ice, influenced by rivers, marginal seas), the pCO_2 field reconstructed by the SOM-FFN suffers from poor performance, which can partly be explained by the lack of observational data.
+This lack of observations could partly explain why MOM6-COBALTcoastal SOM-FFN pCO_2 biases exceed 20 μatm in these regions.
+The seasonal model evaluation against SOCATv6 is limited at the MARCATS scale and mainly performed against coastal SOM-FFN due to the very few coastal regions that contain a continuous climatological seasonal pCO_2 cycle (Fig. 6a) in the SOCATv6 database.
+This study highlights the regions (Fig. 1a, e.g., Indian ocean margins, the Peruvian upwelling, marginal seas) where new observational data are most urgently needed, specifically those collected during periods of the year that are currently not covered, to improve our understanding of the CO_2 exchange between coastal regions and the atmosphere at the regional and global scales.
+In addition, only one global continuous pCO_2 climatology derived by the SOM-FFN method currently exists for the coastal ocean.
+It would therefore be beneficial for the community to develop other observation-based climatologies relying on other interpolation techniques, as is currently the case for the open ocean.